wp-forge/wp-cookie-manager/readme.md

 # WordPress Cookie Manager
-A WordPress library to simplify managing cookies.
+A WordPress library to simplify cookie management.

 ## What It Does
 Abstracts away all the PHP cookie management and WordPress cookie constants so you can just get and set cookies.